05.02.25

 For iPhones: Go to Settings -> General -> About, then scroll down to where it lists Network and Carrier.

-Also, resetting your network settings may address configuration problems and solve a “no SIM” message.
+Also, resetting your network settings may fix configuration problems and solve a “no SIM” message.
 Be prepared, though: This will wipe out saved Wi-Fi passwords and VPN settings, so back up that info before the reset.

 For Androids: Settings -> System -> Reset Options, then choose Reset Wi-Fi, Mobile & Bluetooth.